 Verizon Wireless started deployments of its 5G fixed wireless internet service on October 1, 2018 in Los Angeles and Sacramento, CA, Houston, TX, and Indianapolis, IN.
 Verizon's initial 5G network deployments use its proprietary 5G TF hardware, though the company plans to transition these networks to 5G NR in the future.
 Verizon's 5G TF network is only used for home internet service, not in smartphones.

-AT&T has deployed LTE Advanced nationwide; the company is marketing LTE Advanced as a "5G Evolution" network, though LTE-Advanced is not a 5G technology.
+AT&T has also deployed LTE Advanced nationwide; the company is marketing LTE Advanced as a "5G Evolution" network, though LTE-Advanced is not a 5G technology.
 AT&T has a history of mislabeling network technologies; the company previously advertised the transitional HSDPA network as 4G, though this is commonly considered to be an "enhanced 3G" or "3.5G" standard.
+AT&T customers with non-5G devices can see if they're on a 5G Evolution network by looking for "5GE" near their device's signal indicator.

 Where is 5G available in the UK?